xcatbear/Golang-Github-Views-Botter/README.md

-# Golang GitHub View Bot
+# Golang GitHub Views Botter
 Bot for Profile Views on the Github!

 * ## Changes: